-HIST 1613 The Ideas that Have Moved the Modern World
+HIST 1613 Ideas that Moved the Modern World

 Spanning the 18th Century Enlightenment to the Era of Globalization, this course introduces students to the most influential ideas of the modern era as well as the social movements they produced.
 Among the topics explored are romanticism, nationalism, conservatism, socialism, irrationalism, Freudianism, and Nazism.
 Our focus is on the political ideologies that defined the landscape of the 20th century.
+Prerequisite(s): This course is open to students who have completed fewer than 60h, or with permission of instructor.